w1shadel/Cyberware-1.20.1-Port/README.md

 For a 1.12 Cyberware, see https://minecraft.curseforge.com/projects/roboticparts

+For a Original Cyberware, see https://www.curseforge.com/minecraft/mc-mods/cyberware

-For more information and downloads, see the CurseForge page(Not produced yet).
+For more information and downloads, see the CurseForge page